 My appreciation for roleplaying stems from two aspects of my life – my love for discovering new stories (through video games, TV and books) and my love for acting (back when I was doing the old am-dram thing.)
-Mix in a healthy dose of geek culture and the rest is self explanitory.
+Mix in a healthy dose of geek culture and the rest is self-explanatory.
 As a gamer, roleplaying has been a frequent part of my pastime.
 From Baldur’s Gate, to Deus Ex, to Star Wars: Galaxies, to World of Warcraft, to co-op Dark Souls, and even Minecraft.
-Each one has touched upon the various aspects of what makes Roleplaying such a magical experience, by none of them capture that perfect mixture of freedom and purpose.
-None of them allow its narrative to blend with the player’s actions.
+Each one has touched upon the various aspects of what makes Roleplaying such a magical experience, but none of them captures that perfect mixture of freedom and purpose, allowing its narrative to blend with the player’s actions.
 Instead, it waits for the player to say ‘when’ before going down a set path.

 Meanwhile, the Pen and Paper RPGs had also been making huge strides thanks to the internet, aided by inventive systems like Roll20.
 The social stigma that surrounded it for years has persisted within mainstream circles, though, but that perception began to shift in 2015 when a certain web series called Critical Role began.
 The talents of Matthew Mercer and his fellow voice actors shone through, putting a greater emphasis on the roleplay than the dice rolls.
 Like improvised theatre, it was capable of being exciting, emotional, and downright ridiculous (especially with the final blows of epic encounters.)
 Its growing popularity not only helped build up the confidence of closet roleplayers to reconnect with what they loved, but encouraged newcomers to try it for the first time.

 So, I went about researching the best ways to do this, reading article after article on how to prepare and watched hours of YouTube videos guiding newcomers like myself into the role of a Dungeon Master.
 Many offered various advice on how to build a world, engage with players, and make them feel like heroes while challenging them, but one tip seemed universal – do a one-shot (a single-session game) first.
-Give them characters, give them a short story to play through, and let them get used to how it is played first before doing something long-term.
-More importantly (for me, anyway,) it lets the DM understand what it means to run a game.
+Give them pre-made characters with a short story to play through, and let them get used to how it is played first before doing something long-term.
+More importantly (for me, anyway) it lets the DM understand what it means to run a game.

 Having found a base idea for a one-shot, tweaked it to loosely fit with the campaign ideas I had, and created battle maps on A4 paper for the encounters (along with cardboard markers for characters) the next task was to find some more players.
-Becky was obviously on board, but while my friends are varying levels of geek I was still apprehensive about asking them.
-That social stigma that hovers over D&D has never truely gone away even in the advent of Critical Role, Aquisitions Inc, and High Rollers, something I discovered when I brought up our plans in a pub to some friends.
-One took it as I expected – surprised and sceptical, but seemed intrigued as we leaned more on the improvisation aspects of roleplay.
-Another even ended up telling of their recent game playing as a Barbarian, and the fun they had going into a rage.
-However, one of my friends (and I do mean that, despite the rest of this sentence) responded with the following statement that caught me off-guard: “Our group has really hit a new low,” along with other comments regarding how sad D&D was.
+Becky was obviously on board, but while my friends are varying levels of geekiness I was still apprehensive about asking them.
+That social stigma that hovers over D&D has never truly gone away even in the advent of Critical Role, Aquisitions Inc, and High Rollers, something I discovered when I brought up our plans in a pub to some friends.
+One took it as I expected – surprised and sceptical, but seemed intrigued as we explained the improvisation aspects of roleplay.
+Another surprised me by telling of their recent game playing as a Barbarian, and the fun they had going into a rage.
+However, one of my friends (and I do mean that, despite the rest of this sentence) responded with the following statement that caught me off-guard: “Our group has really hit a new low,” followed by other comments regarding how sad D&D was.

 Yep, that stigma was alive and well.

 Knowing that this was everybody’s first foray into D&D, I reminded everyone that no matter how confused they might get we were all in it together.
 The most important thing was to embrace their character and have fun with the role.
 So, with everything set, we dived into our first adventure.
-What you are reading is a dramatized summary of what occurred, based on the choices and dice rolls from the session.
+The sections in bold you are reading are a dramatized summary of what occurred, based on the choices and dice rolls from the session.
 Inbetween the narrative I’ll be adding my thoughts on how I went about things or my observations on what the players did.
-My hope is that our tale of the four adventurers, along with my recollection of running a D&D game, will be useful, or perhaps inspire you to give it a try yourself.
+My hope is that our tale of the four adventurers, along with my recollection of running a D&D game, will be insightful or perhaps pique your interest in exploring D&D.

 And so, their journey continues…